 Photo of Julia Kadish

-Julia Kadish is an associate in the Intellectual Property Practice Group in the firm's Chicago office and is a member of the Privacy and Cybersecurity Team.
+Julia Kadish is a partner in the Intellectual Property Practice Group in the firm's Chicago office and a member of the Privacy and Cybersecurity Team.

 The digital health sector has seen tremendous growth and innovation over the past few years.
 This momentum introduces new complexities within the legal and regulatory landscape that is trying to